jfkonecn/CS362-004-U2017/projects/konecnyj/README.md

-My name is John Konecny
+This is my quiz-2 submission!